 Striking the balance between focusing on a sustainable issue and ensuring your sustainable business model drives revenue and the ability to scale is a challenge.
 From my experience, it is important that you always tread on the side of revenue and scalability.
 Too often, I presented world-changing, tree-hugging ideas that were, looking back now, naïve.

 In the 21st Century, we have entered the era of self-directed teams where our innovation, initiative and our accountability are valued.
 It is not about where you come from but about what you can bring to the table.
 It is not about standing by and waiting for your next instruction, it is about making your own direction.

 But back to the issue at hand!
 What does it mean to make it as an entrepreneur today?
 Must I drop into Louis Copeland for a stunning suit that gives the impression that I mean business?
 Must I have the loudest and most persuasive voice?

 Entrepreneurship is not about the grades you get but the work you are willing to put in when no one is looking.
 It is experiential, hands on and the greatest thing of all is its feedback is immediate.
-If you fail, fail fast, learn but be sure to pick yourself up Dust yourself off and never give up.
+If you fail, fail fast and learn- but be sure to pick yourself up, dust yourself off and never give up.
 Can you become comfortable with ambiguity?